-Tempe St. Luke’s Hospital’s Bariatric Surgery Program Earns Center of Excellence from Optum
+Tempe St. Luke’s Hospital’s Bariatric Surgery Program Earns Center of Excellence from Optum, Again

-"The Center of Excellence designation from Optum is a prestigious and hard-earned accreditation and recognizes our commitment to providing the highest quality of patient care and safety for our bariatric surgery patients,” said Brent Cope, President of Tempe St. Luke’s.
-“Thanks to Dr. Robert Schuster, Chelsea Price, MS, RD LDN and the entire team for working so hard to create a center of excellence for our patients."
+“The Center of Excellence designation from Optum is a prestigious and hard-earned accreditation and to have earned it for a second year in a row recognizes our commitment to providing the highest quality of patient care and safety for our bariatric surgery patients,” said Damon Brown, President Steward Health Care System Arizona Regional Market.
+“Thanks to the entire team for working so hard to create a center of excellence for our patients.”

 Achieving the Optum Bariatric COE requires meeting rigorous criteria including less complications and mortality rates than other, non-designated programs; reaching set annual volume of surgeries; the number and experience of the surgeons in the program; the length of the programs existence; and having a multi-disciplinary team.
 On average, Optum Center’s of Excellence in Bariatric Surgery have 60% lower morality rates compared to non-COE programs; 38% lower inpatient hospital readmissions; and a 43% lower reoperation rate for bariatric procedures.
 Plus, surgical procedures completed at an Optum COE cost almost $5300 less than those performed at other facilities.